-This Corned Beef Cabbage Slow Cooked meal is a delicious traditional Irish dish for Saint Patrick’s Day made easy!
-Put everything in a crock pot and go enjoy a Irish coffee!
+Corned Beef Cabbage Slow Cooked meal is a delicious traditional Irish dish for Saint Patrick’s Day made easy!
+Add the ingredients, enjoy an Irish cream hot chocolate, and come back to crockpot corned beef!

 Corned beef cabbage slow cooked takes one tough piece of meat and tenderizes it perfectly!